jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Unarmed          M                L              1D6+2D6          As for Arm      -

-112
-Alex Greene (order #3140110)                                                                                8
-         Hawk
+## Hawk
 Hawks are predatory birds that can be found in most climates, from tropical to temperate to desert.
-A capable hunter who prefers to fall upon its prey by dropping out of the sky, a hawk will not attack anything that is not normally prey unless it is diseased, magically compelled or the creature in question is menacing the hawk’s young.
+A capable hunter who prefers to fall upon its prey by dropping out of the sky, a hawk will not attack anything that is not normally prey unless it is diseased, magically compelled or the creature in question is menacing the hawk's young.

 The statistics given below are for a large hawk but may also be applied to an owl or an eagle.
 Owls have the Night Sight trait.